 How it works

-Excel recognizes internally the value of TRUE as number 1 and value of FALSE as 0.
+Internally, Excel recognizes the value of TRUE as 1 and the value of FALSE as 0.
 Also, REPT functions return an empty string if the number to return is zero.
-These are the fact that REPT utilizes in above function.
+These are the fact that REPT utilizes in the above function.

 Firstly, REPT function evaluates every condition and returns a TRUE or FALSE.